 Faith by definition is foolishness to the world.
 Faith is spiritual.
 The world is physical.
-Hebrews 11:6, is impossible to please God without faith.
+Hebrews 11:6 said it is impossible to please God without faith.

 Yes, Christians have to be very rational on things pertaining to us on this earth.
 We are not to be rational with thing pertaining to God up in his heaven where his thoughts are above our thoughts.
-We do not use our reasoning to mind God’s business and determine if God deserve to exist or not.
+We do not use our reasoning to rationalize God’s business and determine if God deserve to exist or not.
 Christians are not to entertain arguments on whether God is right or wrong.
-That is what faith is for.
-Those who wants to challenge God find faith to be foolish as written in 1 Corinthians 1:18.
+Those who wants to challenge God will find faith to be foolish as written in 1 Corinthians 1:18.
 Human logic will never understand God.
-It is important to note that when God seems illogical to us, it is not because our logic is so superior that we just stumped God.
-We like to think we have God cornered, and our reasoning is so superior to God.
-Of course, the reality is quite pathetic for us.
-It will be like the battle of Armageddon in Revelation.
-Is so obvious humans cannot beat God in a fight, but mass of people will try and become an instant blood bath.
-You ask have they lost their mind.
-We will truly have lost our minds to think we can challenge God with our logic.
-Use earthly logic where it belong to figure out what we need to please God.
-Leave heavenly logic to the realm of God.
+When God seems illogical to us, it is not because our logic is so superior that we just stumped God.
+We like to think we have God cornered.
+If you just sit and think for a second, you will come to the conclusion we all have, that our intellect is quite pathetic.

 Romans 9:20–21 “But indeed, O man, who are you to reply against God?
 Will the thing formed say to him who formed it, “Why have you made me like this?”
 Does not the potter have power over the clay, from the same lump to make one vessel for honor and another for dishonor?”

 We are not the ones to ask God why he made the universe the way it is.
 Use earthly logic where it belong to figure out what we need to please God.
 Leave heavenly logic to the realm of God.